M Search · Compensation Intelligence Report

 Comp Structure Preferences

-Equity / Co-Investment
+Equity / Ownership Stake

 Base vs. Variable Split